Cradirow/Arduino/README.md

 # Intro
 Realtime forecast app with Arduino and Firebase

+Checking specific locations' weather by using this remote app.

-* Source code can be used with specific arduino modules and google firebase services.
+*Source code can be used with specific arduino modules and google firebase services.*

 # Available Services
 All statistics are saved in firebase realtime DB.